Investment Properties and Tax Tips

 Understanding the difference between deductible expenses, capital costs and private costs is important to getting your tax return right.

-- Under the current rules, an individual may generally be eligible for the 50% CGT discount, meaning only $100,000 of the gain is included in taxable income.
+Under the current rules, individuals who sell an investment property after holding it for more than 12 months may generally be eligible for the 50% CGT discount.
+This means only half of the capital gain is included in their taxable income.

 Holiday homes and private use require extra care